illinoistech-itm/jhajek/README.md

 # Where are you from?

-From the Chicago suburbs, Lombard/Glen Ellyn (30 miles west of campus).
+From the Chicago suburbs, Lombard and Glen Ellyn (30 miles west of campus).

 # IT Interest